How to Rectify the Snipping Tool Not Working Error on Windows 10 and 11?

 How to do this?

-Step 1: Click on the Windows icon on the taskbar and type in “Snipping Tool” in the section.
+Step 1: Click on the Windows icon on the taskbar and type in “Snipping Tool” in the search section.

 Reset snipping tool